 Qualifications (Education & Experience)

-- Advanced degree including, but not limited to, MD, PhD, PharmD, RPh, or equivalent experience.
+- Advanced degree MD, PhD, PharmD, or RPh.

 - Rare disease experience is an added benefit.